vinyk/DA6401_Assignment1/README.md

 ## Training Script for Wandb Sweeping:

-In the Helper_files folder, run the train.py file to swep through the parameters.
+In the Helper_files folder, run the train.py file to sweep through the parameters.
 ```
 python train.py --wandb_entity myname --wandb_project myprojectname
 ```